3-Axis Camera Slider (2040 V-slot extrusion)

 thingiverse

-This is my 3-axis, motion control, camera slider I designed for my DSLR Canon EOS 250D (EOS Rebel SL3).
-The Project video is on my YouTube channel: https://youtu.be/1FfB7cLkUyQ Here is a quick overview of the components and how the project works.
-There is an Arduino Nano as the brain controlling everything and monitoring the inputs.
-The three Nima 17 stepper motors are controlled by TMC2208 stepper driver boards.
-When combining the stepper motor’s step angle, the microstepping mode of the driver boards and the gear ratios of the pan and tilt axis you get a precision of 0.0133° and 0.0369° respectively (Stepper motors move 1.8° per full step, microstepping divides this by 16, the pan axis has a gear ratio of 144:17 and the tilt has a ratio of 64:21).
-The slider carriage moves using a 36 tooth timing pulley with a 2GT timing belt on 2040 V-slot aluminium extrusion.
-This gives the slider has a positional precision of approximately 0.0225mm.
-In 16th microstepping mode, axis speeds are limited to about 20 degrees per second for the pan, 15 degrees per second for the tilt and 20mm per second for the slider.
-This limit is due to the software/microcontroller speed which is only able to produce ~4000 step pulses per second for the 3 stepper motors.
-In half stepping mode speeds about eight times higher should be possible depending on acceleration profiles and camera weight.
-The pan, tilt and slider are almost completely silent in 16th microstepping mode.
-In half stepping mode when moving at full speed the noise is audible.
-The maximum weight I have tested it with is just over 1kg.
-This was with my Canon EOS 250D with the heaviest lens I have (Canon EF-S 18-135mm f/3.5-5.6) and a Rode Video Mic Pro+.
-This worked without any issues although some shaking does occur when rapidly changing directions.
-There are Hall effect sensors and magnets embedded in the pan, tilt and slider axis to allow the stepper motors to home and zero themselves.
+This is my custom-built, three-axis motion control camera slider designed specifically for my Canon EOS Rebel SL3 DSLR camera.
+The project video can be found on my YouTube channel at https://youtu.be/1FfB7cLkUyQ.
+Here's a quick rundown of the components and how they work together: an Arduino Nano serves as the brain, controlling everything and monitoring inputs from various sources.
+Three Nima 17 stepper motors are controlled by TMC2208 driver boards.
+When combining the stepper motor's step angle, microstepping mode of the driver boards, and gear ratios of the pan and tilt axes, you get a precision of 0.0133° and 0.0369° respectively (Stepper motors move 1.8° per full step, microstepping divides this by 16, and the gear ratio is 144:17 for the pan axis and 64:21 for the tilt axis).
+The slider carriage moves using a 36-tooth timing pulley with a 2GT timing belt on 2040 V-slot aluminium extrusion.
+This gives the slider a positional precision of approximately 0.0225mm.
+In 16th microstepping mode, axis speeds are limited to about 20 degrees per second for the pan, 15 degrees per second for the tilt, and 20mm per second for the slider due to software/microcontroller speed limitations that can only produce ~4000 step pulses per second.
+In half stepping mode, speeds could be about eight times higher depending on acceleration profiles and camera weight.
+The pan, tilt, and slider are nearly silent in 16th microstepping mode, but make noise audible when moving at full speed in half stepping mode.
+I've tested the maximum weight with just over 1kg, which includes my Canon EOS Rebel SL3 with the heaviest lens I have (Canon EF-S 18-135mm f/3.5-5.6) and a Rode Video Mic Pro+.
+This worked without any issues although some shaking occurs when rapidly changing directions.
+There are Hall effect sensors and magnets embedded in the pan, tilt, and slider axes to allow stepper motors to home and zero themselves.
 The circuit can be powered by a 12V DC input or 3 cell LiPo battery for portability.
-With a 1000mAh battery the 3-axis slider can operate for abount one hour.
-The Arduino will monitors the battery level and print it out.
-The Arduino can also trigger the camera’s shutter using an NPN transistor and 2.5mm 3 pole jack.
-Communicating with the Arduino is simply over a serial connection provided by the USB or JDY-31 serial pass-through Bluetooth module.
-The code, schematics and parts lists are available on my GitHub repository: https://github.com/isaac879/Pan-Tilt-Mount Check your camera will fit before printing this as the 250D is quite small for a DSLR.
-The printable bearing is designed with a small split in the outer race, this is to allow it to be opened up and the BB's to be inserted.
+With a 1000mAh battery, the three-axis slider can operate for about one hour.
+The Arduino monitors the battery level and prints it out.
+The Arduino can also trigger the camera's shutter using an NPN transistor and 2.5mm 3 pole jack.
+Communicating with the Arduino is done over a serial connection provided by the USB or JDY-31 serial pass-through Bluetooth module.
+You can find the code, schematics, and parts lists on my GitHub repository at https://github.com/isaac879/Pan-Tilt-Mount.
+Before printing this out, make sure your camera will fit as the 250D is quite small for a DSLR.
+The printable bearing has a small split in the outer race to allow it to be opened up and the BB's to be inserted.

 Download Model from thingiverse